We're here to help.

 The process of applying for financial aid from Harvard is essentially the same for all students, but please read through these instructions and refer to your my.harvard account to see which specific materials we need from your family.
-You will need to submit your 2017 information for the 2019-2020 year.
-The components of the application are:
+You will need to submit your 2017 tax information for the 2019-2020 academic year.

-File the online 2019-2020 CSS Profile via the College Board.
+All applicants must file the online 2019-2020 CSS Profile via the College Board.
 Make sure to include Harvard as a recipient using the code 3434.
-If your parents are together, they will file one CSS Profile.
+If your parents are married or live together, they will file one CSS Profile.
 If they are separated or divorced, each parent will need to complete their own CSS Profile.

 If you are an international student who is unable to complete the CSS Profile due to unreliable access in your home country, or if you live in a country from which the College Board cannot process payments, you may submit a paper application found here.